hhhhhhhhhn/hhhhhhhhhn.github.io/writings/markdown-web.md

 If you are not convinced by the previous reasons,
 I think there are two other important motivations:

-- It democratises web development.
+- It democratizes web development.
   Learning HTML, CSS, and JavaScript is a never-ending process.
   Everyone can learn Markdown in an hour.
   Let normal people have their own website without hassle.